saintfeng/B3-POISONed/README.md

-# B3-Mimic
+# B3-POISONed
-A mock btm miner that talks with Antpool.
+A gpu btm miner that talks with a stratum pool.